heptarch/heptarch.github.io/drafts/demon.md

 $$

 "entanglement" corpuscules per cubic metre.
-If I pulse from each colloid chamber, every day, a year and $T \approx 1000 \text{K}$ should be sufficient.
-I will consult Foster.
+If I pulse from each colloid chamber, every day, a year and $T \approx 500 \text{K}$ should be supply the dæmon's entropy needs.
+I will consult Foster on raising the temperature.
 <br>
 </font>
 </div>